The Art Provider's FAQs

 How do I find an installer through Art Installer Network?

 The process begins with an accurate order.
 With full disclosure, clients describe their projects and AIN estimates the labor costs, based on the scope, not the time to install.
 This policy prevents slow installers from being paid more than fast installers and natually pays fast installers a higher hourly wage.
-It also doesn't clients for delays unrelated to a project.
+It also doesn't charge clients for delays unrelated to a project.

 Who are the installers?